-A VA helps entrepreneurs, businesses, and executives organise their personal and professional lives.
+A VA helps entrepreneurs, businesses, and executives organize their personal and professional lives.
 There’s a broad spectrum of duties, ranging from appointment scheduling to basic marketing management and everything in between.
 And everything is done online.

 Why become a VA?

 - Interact with people from all over the world.
-All you need is an internet connection to do your work, and you can have the chance to work with international clients and professionals.
+All you need is an internet connection to do your work and you can have the chance to work with international clients and professionals.

-10. Try your hand at being an influencer
+10. Become an influencer

 Because influencers have gotten in hot water for dishonest practices, there’s been a movement toward micro-influencers—profiles with smaller but more engaged followings.
 Good news: you don’t need millions of followers to earn money on Instagram.